2024sabuhiabbasov/Year_2/Quizzes/quiz_069.md

 <img width="max" alt="Screenshot 2023-09-03 at 15 39 07" src="https://github.com/2024sabuhiabbasov/Year_2/assets/111758436/4645be97-e3b4-428b-b012-5e966a203f63">

-One array holds the daily sales of a clothing store in no particular order.
-You are tasked with finding the profit of the best day in comparison to the worst day.
-That is, how much more was sold in Japanese Yens the best day?

 ## Solution
 ```python
 # Define a function that takes a list of sales and returns the difference between the highest and lowest profits.